madalinpopa/books/the_programmers_brain/Notes.md

 - Locations in code where bad naming occur are also more likely to contain bugs, but that does not necessarily mean there is a causation.
 - There are many different name molds used to shape variable names, but limiting yourself to a smaller number of molds will likely help comprehension.
 - Applying Feitelson’s three-step model (what concepts to use in a name, what words to use for those concepts, and how to combine them) leads to higher quality names.
+- Code smells, such as long methods, indicate structural issues with code.
+There are different cognitive reasons why code smells cause a higher cognitive load.
+Duplicated code, for example, makes it harder to chunk code properly, while long parameter lists are heavy on your working memory
+- There are different ways to measure cognitive load, including biometric sensors like measuring blinking rate or skin temperature.
+If you want to measure your own cognitive load, the Paas Scale typically is a reliable instrument.
+- Linguistic antipatterns indicate places in a codebase where code does something different than names involved suggest, leading to a higher cognitive load.
+This is likely caused by the fact that your LTM finds wrong facts while trying to support your thinking.
+Linguistic antipatterns can also lead to wrong chunking because your brain assumes a meaning of code that is not actually implemented

+## Chapter 10
+- While many people in programming argue that problem solving is a generic skill, it is not.
+Your prior knowledge of programming, coupled with the current problem you are solving, influence how quickly you can solve programming problems.
+- Your LTM stores different types of memories, which all play a different role when solving problems.
+The two overarching categories of memories are implicit and explicit memories.
+Implicit memories are “muscle memories,” tasks you can execute without thinking about them, like touch typing.
+Explicit memories are memories you are aware of that you need to actively recall, such as the syntax of a for-loop.
+- To strengthen your implicit memories related to programming, it is best to automatize related skills, such as touch typing and memorizing relevant keyboard shortcuts.
+- To strengthen your explicit memories related to programming, study existing code, preferably with an explanation about how the code was designed.